themohitnair/rise/README.md

 ## Contributing
 ### Notes
-You may contribute to these notes and resources  by mailing links or documents to rubyrust060504@gmail.com.
+You may contribute to these notes and resources  by mailing links or documents to riserit@proton.me.
 While mailing material, please mention the batch (year of commencement), semester, and subject in the beginning of the mail along with your full name (to credit your contribution).

 For Example: 2022 3rd OS - Which refers to the 2022 batch 3rd Semester (ISE) Operating Systems subject.